CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Final_Report.md

 ### Improve Setup Documentation
 ---
 The setup documentation has been updated to reflect the changes made to the development environment.
 The following changes have been made to the documentation:
-- Splitted the documentation into multiple files for better readability.
+- Split the documentation into multiple files for better readability.
 - Added specific local installation instructions for Linux, Mac and Windows.
 - Added specific remote development instructions for GitHub Codespaces and Gitpod.
 - Added instructions for using Solargraph LSP and Debugger.